yecril71pl/cpp-docs.pl-pl/docs/standard-library/unordered-set-class.md

 ### <a name="parameters"></a>Parametry

-*nbucket*\
+*nbucket* \
-Numer przedziału.
+Numer zasobnika.

 ### <a name="remarks"></a>Uwagi

-Funkcje elementów członkowskich zwraca rozmiar numer przedziału *nbucket*.
+Funkcja członkowska zwraca rozmiar zasobnika *nbucket*.

 ### <a name="example"></a>Przykład